goldstrike77/ansible-role-linux-wazuh/README.md

 ## Requirements
 ### Operating systems
 Wazuh is available for most operating systems like Linux, OpenBSD, macOS, Solaris, Windows and FreeBSD.
-In this Ansible role, we will take you through how to guide on CentOS/RedHat Linux server.
+In this Ansible role, we will take you through how to install on CentOS/RedHat Linux server.

 On only one data node cluster environment, .wazuh & .wazuh-version indices health status will changed from GREEN to YELLOW because have 1 replicas after the first start, Unfortunately, I really don't know why.